exploit-inters/TheBackToHack/README.md

 2 > open tool folder using this command :> cd TheBackToHack

-- if your operating system is kali Linux:
+- if your operating system is kali Linux2017.1:

  1 > open tool folder using this comaand :> cd TheBackToHack/